While we can’t schedule a storm-related crisis, we can plan to reduce the stress that comes with it.

-Jim Nolan, president of Nolan Family Insurance Agency in Punta Gorda, says flood policies issued by the National Flood Insurance Program (NFIP) — and purchasable through most insurance agents nationwide — will be the best choice for the majority of homeowners.
+Flood policies issued by the National Flood Insurance Program — and purchasable through most insurance agents nationwide — will be the best choice for the majority of homeowners.

 However, depending on residency status and flood zone area, private insurance policies may offer a better alternative.
 Those private companies also can offer excess flood insurance over and above standard NFIP limits.

 Don’t wait.
 There’s usually a 30-day waiting period after the premium is paid before a flood insurance policy becomes effective.

 Now’s the time to prepare a list of trustworthy contractors, because good ones are harder to get after a storm.
 That means having a plumber, air conditioning contractor, electrician, door and window installer and, if appropriate, a septic contractor and a pool and spa contractor.